Joyce E. Penner: Education and career

 Penner has a B.A. in mathematics from the University of California Santa Barbara (1970), and an M.S. and a Ph.D. in applied mathematics from Harvard University (1972 and 1977, respectively).
 Penner moved to Lawrence Livermore National Laboratory in 1977 and remained there until 1996, serving as a group leader from 1987 until her departure for University of Michigan in 1996.
 At the University of Michigan, Penner was named the Ralph J. Cicerone Distinguished University Professor of Atmospheric Science in 2007.

 Penner has contributed to multiple reports from the Intergovernmental Panel on Climate Change (IPCC), which was awarded the 2007 Nobel Peace Prize for its series of assessment reports.
 Penner was the coordinating lead author for chapter 5 on "Aerosols, their Direct and Indirect Effects" within the 2001 Assessment Report 3, Working Group 1 (AR3 WG1), and one of 18 lead authors for the technical summary of that same report.
-In 2007, she was one of 7 lead authors for chapter 9 on "Understanding and attributing climate change" (IPCC AR4 WG1 Ch9 2007).
-In 2013, she served as a review editor for chapter 7 (Clouds and aerosols, IPCC AR5 WG1 Ch7 2013) and for the technical summary (IPCC AR5 WG1 Technical Summary 2013).
+In 2007, she was one of 7 lead authors for chapter 9 on "Understanding and attributing climate change".
+In 2013, she served as a review editor for chapter 7 (Clouds and aerosols, and for the technical summary.
 She was also one of the contributing authors for the 1995 IPCC report.

 Penner was the president of the Atmospheric Sciences Section of the American Geophysical Union from 2017 to 2018.
 Since 2019 she has been the president of the International Association of Meteorology and Atmospheric Sciences.